celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 Please follow these steps if you ranked on The Great Celo Stake Off leaderboard and have provided details of your validator signer and BLS addresses as explained in this [FAQ](https://forum.celo.org/t/faq-for-stake-off-validators-on-release-candidate-and-new-baklava-networks/372/2).

-If this doesn't apply to you, but you are interested in trying out the Baklava testnet, please check back for additional instructions on how to get fauceted (to receive Testnet units of Celo Gold and Celo Dollars) and how to get set up.
+If this doesn't apply to you, but you are interested in trying out the Baklava testnet, please check back later for additional instructions on how to get testnet units of Celo Gold set up your validator.

 ### Environment Variables